Explained: What is Pokémon Go?

 How does it work?

 Pokémon Go As users walk around the real word, Pokémon characters appear on the game map.
 When users come within a close enough range the Pokémon will appear on the device screen and users throw Poké Balls at them to capture them.
 The aim is to collect as many different characters as possible.
-The map is an anime-style version of Google maps that replaces real street names and landmarks with Pokémon specific buildings.

 Another feature of the game are Poké Stops which are real life locations where users can usually collect free Poké Balls (used to catch Pokémon).
 Players can also find Pokémon eggs that hatch into Pokémon and can be added to a user’s collection